 Embark on a 3-day maxi yacht sailing adventure.
 Enjoy beach visits, island bush walks, and time to snorkel the reefs.
 Anchor off of secluded tropical islands at night.

-After arriving in Airlie Beach, transfer to the marina and embark on a maxi yacht which will be our home for the next three days.
+After arriving in Airlie Beach and some time for brunch, head to the marina and embark on a maxi yacht which will be our home for the next two nights.
 Set sail to a secluded cove in the Whitsunday Islands where you will drop anchor for the night.

 Hike to an island lookout over Whitehaven Beach, known for its stunning white sand, then enjoy free time on the famous beach.
+Learn about community efforts to protect and restore coral in the Great Barrier Reef before heading out to snorkel over a Planeterra-supported coral garden.
 Anchor off of a secluded tropical island at night.

 Continue sailing through the gorgeous backdrop of the Whitsunday Islands.
 Sail to the resort town of Airlie Beach for a night on the town.